vserova/book/pages/ch_start.md

 In a nutshell, that's all it takes to get up and running.
 The download, configuration, installation and build actions are shown for two cases in this sample.

 The last item, employing the Toolkit in a project, completely glosses over the substantial issue of how to use the installed Toolkit.
-Where does one begin to look to identify the functionality to solve your particular problem, or indeed, to write the simplest of programs? "[Basics of Using the C++ Toolkit](#ch-start.basic-using-toolkit)" will deal with those issues.
-Investigate these and other topics with the set of [sample applications](#ch-start.example-apps).
+Where does one begin to look to identify the functionality to solve your particular problem, or indeed, to write the simplest of programs? "[Basics of Using the C++ Toolkit](#ch_start.basic_using_toolkit)" will deal with those issues.
+Investigate these and other topics with the set of [sample applications](#ch_start.example_apps).
 See [Examples](ch_demo.html) for further cases that employ specific features of the NCBI C++ Toolkit.

-<a name="ch-start.example-apps"></a>
+<a name="ch_start.example_apps"></a>

 Example Applications
 --------------------

 The suite of application examples below highlight important areas of the Toolkit and can be used as a starting point for your own development.
 Note that you may generate the sample application code by running the [new\_project](ch_proj.html#ch_proj.new_proj_struct) script for that application.
 The following examples are now available:

--   [app/basic](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/sample/app/basic/) - This example builds two applications: a generic application (`basic_sample`) to demonstrate the use of [key Toolkit classes](#ch-start.key-classes), and an example program (`multi_command`) that accepts multiple command line forms.
+-   [app/basic](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/sample/app/basic/) - This example builds two applications: a generic application (`basic_sample`) to demonstrate the use of [key Toolkit classes](#ch_start.key_classes), and an example program (`multi_command`) that accepts multiple command line forms.

 -   [app/alnmgr](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/sample/app/alnmgr/) - Creates an alignment manager application.